Is Your Contact Center Ready for AI?

 Additionally, organizations should consider the needs of all contact center personas.
 For example, have quality assurance resources provided input?
 Is marketing involved?
 Where is the contact center on the multichannel curve?
 Is the organization moving beyond the voice channel?
 Are non-voice interactions like e-mail handled by dedicated backend teams?
 Has chat been considered yet?
 Depending on the extent to which organizations want to leverage Google CCAI, these are important questions to answer.

 AI solutions require a harmonious, cross-channel integration design to avoid rework and achieve maximum ROI.
 A centralized development platform can help organizations achieve these goals.
-Google CCAI leverages Google’s Apigee API management platform, which is ranked as the leader in the upper, right-hand corner of Gartner’s magic quadrant.
+Google CCAI leverages Google's Apigee API management platform, which is ranked as a top leader in the upper, right-hand corner of Gartner's magic quadrant.
 Lifecycle API management is especially critical as support staff with limited development backgrounds transition from contact center administrative roles to AI platform subject matter experts.

 It's also important to ensure your integration approach aligns with the overall strategic direction.
 On the backend, organizations must promote a shared model that allows teams to leverage newly developed services, as well as existing services on other self-service platforms such as CRMs, websites, mobile applications, etc. to reduce development timelines and ensure transaction consistency across all self-service channels.